 Answer – A full stack developer comes with the following expertise:

-- Programming Language: Proficiency in more than 2 programming languages.
+- Programming Language: Proficiency in more than two programming languages.

 - Frontend Technologies: The candidate should acquaint himself with technologies like HTML5, CSS3, Angular, etc.